Global Supply Chain Management

 )

 A chance to broaden your language skills.
-Either choose from the following in-house courses:
+Either choose one from the following in-house courses:

 • Dutch (the local language here in Antwerp): elementary course (CEFR level A1)